kakapo1933/SimpleWebSite/README.md

 ### Key Features

+- Welcoming homepage with feature overview and easy navigation
 - Browse organizations with infinite scrolling
 - Search for organizations by name
 - View organization details including name, type, and website